datacarpentry/wrangling-genomics/_episodes/02-quality-control.md

 ~~~
 {: .output}

-we can now see that there is a range of quality scores, but that the end of the sequence is
-very poor (`#` = a quality score of 2).
+We can now see that there is a range of quality scores, but that the end of the sequence is very poor (`#` = Q2).

 > ## Exercise
 >
 > What is the last read in the `SRR2584863_1.fastq ` file?
-How confident
-> are you in this read?
+How confident are you in this read?
 >
 >> ## Solution
 >> ~~~